GLOBAL MARKETS-Oil surges, stock futures slip after attack on Saudi facility

 By Swati Pandey

-SYDNEY, Sept 16 (Reuters) - Oil prices surged to six-month highs on Monday while Wall Street futures fell and safe-haven bets returned after weekend attacks on Saudi Arabia's crude facilities knocked out more than 5% of global oil supply.
+SYDNEY, Sept 16 (Reuters) - Oil prices surged to six-month highs on Monday while Wall Street futures turned lower and safe haven bets returned after weekend attacks on Saudi Arabia's crude facilities knocked out more than 5% of global oil supply.

+"Saturday's news of multiple drone attacks on Saudi Arabia Abqaiq petroleum processing facility is set to reverberate through global markets this week," said Ray Attrill, head of forex strategy at National Australia Bank.

+In addition to massive supply disruptions, the attacks also heightened investor worries about the geopolitical situation in the region and worsening relations between Iran and the United States.
+Those concerns powered safe-haven assets with prices for gold XAU= climbing 1% in early Asian trade to $1,503.09.

-Yemen's Iran-backed Houthi rebel group had claimed responsibility for the attack, which hit the world's biggest oil-processing facility but a senior U.S. official told reporters on Sunday that evidence indicated Tehran was behind it.
+The Yemeni Houthi group had claimed responsibility for the attack, which hit the world's biggest oil-processing facility but a senior U.S. official told reporters on Sunday that evidence indicated Iran was behind it.

-The attacks heightened investor worries about the geopolitical situation in the region and worsening relations between Iran and the United States.

-Those fears powered safe-haven assets with prices for gold XAU= climbing 1% in early Asian trade to $1,503.09.
+U.S. President Donald Trump said late on Sunday the United States was "locked and loaded" for a potential response to the attack on Saudi Arabia's oil facilities.

-Among major currencies, the Saudi news pushed the yen JPY= up 0.4% to 107.64 per dollar while the Canadian dollar CAD=D3 rose 0.5% in anticipation of higher oil prices.
+In currencies, the Saudi news pushed the yen JPY= up 0.2% to 107.8 per dollar while the Canadian dollar CAD=D3 rose 0.5% in anticipation of higher oil prices.

 The euro EUR=D3 was little moved near a three-week top while the pound GBP=D3 hovered near Friday's two-month highs.
 That left the greenback down 0.15% at 98.105 against a basket of six major currencies .DXY.